the truth about guitar strings

 FALSE.
 The best tone you will ever get out of a string is whatever your hands feel most comfortable playing.
 For some that means thin strings.
 For others it means thick.

-The classic example of where guitar players get sucked into the thick-string thing for the wrong reason is believing that using super-thick strings like Stevie Ray Vaughn did will give them the "ultimate" Strat tone.
+The classic example of where guitar players get sucked into the thick-string thing for the wrong reason is believing that using super-thick strings like Stevie Ray Vaughan did will give them the "ultimate" Strat tone.
 Nope.
-Remember, Vaughn's largest influence was Hendrix.
+Remember, Vaughan's largest influence was Hendrix.
 And Hendrix used super-light strings.
 SRV-style Strat tone is absolutely not just the strings and never has been.

 Getting "that sound" out of a Strat or any other guitar isn't dependent on string thickness at all but rather on playing technique.
 If for example you install super-thick strings on a Strat but play lightly, you will never sound like SRV because he banged strings really, really hard.